Table of Contents

 Since sealants are applied as sprays, it will splatter on nearby surfaces if you don’t take precautions.
 Protect any surfaces you don’t want sealant on.
 Use plastic wrap on faucets, sinks or stovetops to protect them from the sealant.

 We also think it’s a good idea to protect backsplashes and walls while you’re sealing.
 Just grab a magazine (or any other thin material you don’t mind getting sealant on).
-Place it along the seam between the wall and the counter while you’re sealing.
+Place it along the seam between the wall and the kitchen countertop while you’re sealing.

 With homemade granite sealers, shake the spray bottle before use to ensure the ingredients are well mixed.
 With commercial granite sealers, follow the instructions for mixing.